Bett-debug/Code-challenge-2/README.md

  How to Run

 1. Download or clone the repository.
-2. Open the `index.html` file in your browser.
+2. Open the `index.html` file in your browser or use live-server extension.
 3. Try adding guest names and interacting with the list.

 Stretch Features